-Concerning registration, the names and contact details of all incoming and outgoing travelers are recorded at Fishkhabour, Bashmagh, Zurbatiyah and Ibrahim Al-Khalil's incoming gate - however only these details are recorded of Iraqi citizens at Ibrahim Al-Khalil's outgoing gate, as well as at Al-Shalamcha.
-As with the last round, the PoEs at Ibrahim Al-Khalil (incoming and outgoing gates), Fishkhabour and Bashmagh all use an electronic traveler registration system, while Zurbatiyah and Al-Shalamcha rely on a paper-based logbook system only.
+Processes for the registration of travelers are consistent with the previous two rounds at the three PoEs.
+While the names and contact details of all incoming and outgoing travelers are recorded at Fishkhabour, Bashmagh, and Ibrahim Al-Khalil's incoming gate, only these details of Iraqi citizens are recorded at Ibrahim Al-Khalil's outgoing gate.
+All three PoEs used an electronic traveler registration system, while all locations except Ibrahim Al-Khalil's outgoing gate use an additional paper-based logbook.